[council] WHOIS Review Team - Call for Public Comment

 What is a "consumer"?

-legal definitions in different jurisdictions vary widely.
-Some are narrow and
+definitions in different jurisdictions vary widely.
+Some are narrow and limited

-limited to 'natural persons', while others are broader and include various
+to 'natural persons', while others are broader and include various types of

-of the term 'consumer', as this would allow a broad range of perspectives to be
+'consumer', as this would allow a broad range of perspectives to be considered

-considered by the review team.
-This appears to be consistent with the intention
+by the review team.
+This appears to be consistent with the intention of the